Hopeson281223/Lightweight-AI-Intrusion-detection-system/README.md

 # LAI-IDS (Lightweight AI Intrusion Detection System)

 A minimal, resource-friendly IDS that captures network traffic, extracts features, and classifies activity with a lightweight ML model.
-It also gives reports for the capture sussion.
+It also gives reports for the capture sessions.
 It is built with **FastAPI** and **scikit-learn**.

 ## Quickstart